penumbra-zone/penumbers/README.md

 ## Connecting to a database

-The p3numb3rs application requires a PostgreSQL database containing ABCI event information as written by [pindexer].
+The penumbers application requires a PostgreSQL database containing ABCI event information as written by [pindexer].
 You can set up a local devnet by following the [Penumbra devnet quickstart guide](https://guide.penumbra.zone/dev/devnet-quickstart), or plug in credentials for an already running database via environment variables: